ddunbar/swift-evolution/proposals/NNNN-swiftpm-c-language-targets.md

 It is worth considering the impact on existing C language projects which do not follow the conventions above.

 * Most projects will not conform to these conventions.
-However, this is expected of any "simple" convention; we don't think that there is any other straightforward convention that would allow a significant percentage of existing C language projects to "just work".
+However, this is expected of any "simple" convention; we don't think that there is any other straightforward convention for directly building C targets in the Swift package manager that would allow a significant percentage of existing C language projects to "just work".

   We do anticipate allowing certain overrides to be present in the manifest file